 High temperatures and lack of rain bring their own problems but at least when I hoe the little weeds just shrivel away.
 The bigger ones need tugged a bit more as the soil under the first few centimetres is like a brick.
 Anything that’s bigger than a weed … well just forget about the garden trowel or spade … you need a pick axe!
 That’s far too much effort!

 Days like this were meant for sitting in the garden and soaking up nature rather than being soaked in the rain.
-So come with me and let me show you what's in flower today for Garden Bloggers Bloom Day.
+So come with me and let me show you what’s in flower today for What’s in Bloom.

 Lavender munstead, geraniums and various dwarf dianthus are still looking good in the scree borders.
 While the pink spirea, lemon coloured carpet roses and Anthemis tinctoria ‘Hollandaise Sauce’ daisies have started to flower.